maldonado91/Election-Analysis/README.md

         county_votes[county_name] += 1
     ```

-   * This allowed us to do the math in calculating totals and percentages
+   * This allowed us to do the math in calculating totals and percentages later on

 3. Which county had the largest number of votes
    *  The county with the largest amount of votes was Denver with 306,055 (82.8%)